nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [medium: How to Deploy an EFK stack to Kubernetes](https://medium.com/avmconsulting-blog/how-to-deploy-an-efk-stack-to-kubernetes-ebc1b539d063)
 - [digitalocean.com: How To Set Up an Elasticsearch, Fluentd and Kibana (EFK) Logging Stack on Kubernetes](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-elasticsearch-fluentd-and-kibana-efk-logging-stack-on-kubernetes)
 - [portworx.com: How to backup and restore Elasticsearch on Kubernetes](https://portworx.com/how-to-backup-and-restore-elasticsearch-on-kubernetes/)
+- [elastic.co: Elastic Stack Monitoring with Elastic Cloud on Kubernetes (ECK - official operator) 🌟](https://www.elastic.co/es/blog/elastic-stack-monitoring-with-elastic-cloud-on-kubernetes) In this blog post, we'll explore how the official **ElasticCloud** on **Kubernetes operator** can be used to easily deploy and manage **ElasticStack Monitoring** using the new **Beat CRD**.
+* [papertrail.com: Quick and Easy Way to Implement Kubernetes Logging](https://www.papertrail.com/blog/quick-and-easy-way-to-implement-kubernetes-logging/) The SolarWinds® Papertrail™ team is excited to announce SolarWinds rKubeLog, an open-source project designed to streamline Kubernetes logging. rKubeLog allows you to forward logs to Papertrail from within a Kubernetes cluster without using a daemon or setting up application-level logging or a logging sidecar.

 ### Health Checks
 * [medium: How to Perform Health checks in Kubernetes (K8s)](https://medium.com/faun/how-to-perform-health-checks-in-kubernetes-k8s-a4e5300b1f9d)